nppackages-replication/CCF_2018_JASA/README.txt

 Local Polynomial Estimation:

-1) Replication file is "simuls_lp.R" (the other scripts are called by this file).
+1) Replication file is "CCF_2018_JASA_simuls_lp.R" (the other scripts are called by this file).
 Choices are: and model (model 1,2,3,4,5,6), evaluation point (eval = 1,2,3,4,5) and three scripts for different tables:

 	(a) simuls_lp_grid.R: to run simulations over a bandwidth grid.